Yumian-Cui/yumian-cui.github.io/hugo_tutorial/index.md

 To set up utterances comment section, I updated both ```config.toml``` and installed utterances app to repo.
 There are other [alternatives](https://gohugo.io/content-management/comments/) like Disqus and Valine.

 ### gdocs shortcodes
-Thanks to [Ashish Tiwari's shortcodes post](https://ashish.one/gist/add-responsive-google-slides-on-hugo/),[wowchemy-hugo-modules](https://github.com/linozen/wowchemy-hugo-modules), I'm able to incorporate the gdocs shortcodes functionality.
+Thanks to [Ashish Tiwari's shortcodes post](https://ashish.one/gist/add-responsive-google-slides-on-hugo/) and [wowchemy-hugo-modules](https://github.com/linozen/wowchemy-hugo-modules), I'm able to incorporate the gdocs shortcodes functionality.
 In particular, be aware in your shortcodes
 ```code
 {{</*gdocs src="???"*/>}}
 ```